-Study of the criminal justice systems of four major countries.
-Each country's different philosophical and practical approaches to criminal justice will be studied and compared.
+This course studies the criminal justice systems of four to six major countries.
+Each country's different philosophical and practical approaches to criminal justice will be evaluated and compared.
 Field study will be utilized when possible.
+Prerequisite: Admitted to MCJ program.